Canada Games: History

 The Games were first held in 1967 in Quebec City as part of Canada's Centennial celebrations.
 For the first time in Canada's history, 1,800 athletes from 10 provinces and two territories gathered to compete in 15 sports.
 Since 1967, over 75,000 athletes have participated in the Games.
 The Games have been hosted in every province at least once since their inception in Quebec City during Canada’s Centennial in 1967.
 Journalist Eddie MacCabe wrote a history book for the 25th anniversary of the Canada Games in 1992.

 Facility development

 Sports

 Over the course of the history of the Canada Games, a variety of sports have been added and dropped at various points within the Summer Games and Winter Games programs.
 The winter games include some sports not associated with winter.

 Former sports

 Fencing was previously a Winter Games sport before it was moved to Summer program for the Sherbrooke 2013 games and then removed altogether following those games.
 BMX, field hockey, and water polo were formerly in the Summer program as well.
+Racquetball was in the 1979, 1983, and 1991 Canada Winter Games, but hasn't been included since.